psq/swapr/README.md

 However, there is a scenario that shows how to use `wrapr` on a real node (testnet/mocknet for now) under test/integration

+2 Typescript clients are provided to make it easier to interact with the contracts, either via `@blockstack/clarity` or via `@blockstack/stacks-transactions`

 ## Swapr contract API

 You can find the contract [here](contracts/swapr.clar).